ergest/sql_patterns/Book/chap0.md

 The project is interwoven throughout the book.
 I make sure that each chapter covers some section of the final query.

 In **Chapter 7** we wrap up our project and you get to see the entire query.
-By now you should be able to understand the entire query and know exactly how it was designed.
+By now you should be able to understand it and know exactly how it was designed.
 I recap the entire project so that you get another chance to review all the patterns.
 The goal here is to allow you to see all the patterns together and give you ideas on how to apply them in your day-to-day work.

 In **Chapter 8** we cover a few special case patterns.
 We dive deeper into window functions and string manipulation, such as regular expressions and JSON parsing.
 Even though this is not related to our project, I wanted to make sure I enrich your vocabulary of patterns beyond what's in the project.